nicknomo/TextMagic-python-PRTG-integration/README.md

 I've included the sources for the textmagic and dns python.
 You should try and download these libraries from their respective sources.

+#SUPER HA VERSION

+The super ha version is more complicated, but it uses its own dns lookups to try and complete the task.
+In the case of local DNS outages, this would still work.
+It attempts ipv4 and ipv6.
+If you choose this version, simply rename it textmagic.py (so the .bat file will execute it), or change the batch file to call it by its current name .